My favorite boxing tricks from the Cuban southpaw super-slickster!

 This is one of the most interesting things that I’ve seen in southpaw fighters.
 In case you don’t already know, most trainers will teach you to always keep your front foot on the outside during a southpaw-vs-orthodox match-up.
 Conventional wisdom explains that keeping your front foot on the outside means you’ll be outside of his punching range while still keeping him in yours.
 Having your front foot on the outside also puts your further from his rear cross and also prevents him from moving in that direction (his front foot would trip over yours), giving you the freedom to run up behind him.
 Most trainers believe that moving towards his REAR foot instead of his FRONT FOOT puts you dangerously closer to his rear cross and allows him to run behind you instead.

-Rigondeaux doesn’t care to let you get your front foot outside.
+Rigondeaux doesn’t care if you get your front foot outside.

 But this “mistake” is EXACTLY what Rigondeaux does—he always steps to the LEFT (towards his opponent’s rear foot) instead of his right (their front foot).
 You’d think every opponent would be delighted to see Rigondeaux voluntarily place his front foot on the inside but it’s anything but an advantage for them.
 He out-moves them, evades all their attacks, and counters them at every turn.
 Hilarious and genius all at once.
 Brilliance is what I call a strategy that gives opponents exactly what they want and yet you still win.